JuanJFarina/juanjfarina.github.io/content/dependency_injection.md

     sender.send("Juan", "Jose")
 ```

-It's possible to inject a dependency inside a constructor, by using a setter or a property, or decorating the class with the service.
+It's possible to inject a dependency inside a constructor, by using a setter or a property, decorating the class with the service, or using frameworks.
+Dependency Injection offers several advantages:

+- **Decoupling:** By injecting dependencies rather than instantiating objects or copying code, the classes become more modular and easier to maintain.
+This decoupling allows each class to focus on its core responsibilities without worrying about how its dependencies are created or managed.

+- **Testability:** Classes that rely on Dependency Injection are easier to test because you can easily substitute real dependencies with mocks or stubs.
+This allows for more effective unit testing.

+- **Flexibility:** With Dependency Injection, you can change the behavior of your application by swapping out implementations of dependencies without altering the dependent class.
+This is especially useful in scenarios where you need to support different environments (e.g., development, testing, production).